alu0100901214/WebGL-Textures/README.md

     }
 ```

-We update the Draw task with what we defined previously:
+We update the Draw task with a new loop:

 ```
         // Loop on objects with programShadow